-Descriptions of Courses

-CS200 Introduction to Computer Science

-This course provides students with an overall view of computer science.
-It introduces general concepts and widely used technical terms in operating systems, algorithms, assembly programming, software engineering, data structures, artificial intelligence, etc. in order to help students obtain a comprehensive view of computer science.

-CS202 Problem Solving

-This course is about methods for problem solving and algorithm development.
+Course Description □ Undergraduate Program CS202 Problem Solving This course is about methods for problem solving and algorithm development.
 Through various lab work, students learn good programming practice in design, coding, debugging, and documentation.

-CS204 Discrete Mathematics

-This course covers mathematical concepts that are frequently employed in computer science: sets, relations, propositional logic, predicative logic, graphs, trees, recurrences, recursion, and fundamental notions in abstract algebra such as groups and rings.

-CS206 Data Structure

-This course provides students with fundamental concepts in data structures and algorithms in a broad context of solving problems using computers.

-CS211 Digital System and Lab

-This course provides students with an understanding of digital systems as building blocks of modern digital computers.
+CS204 Discrete Mathematics This course covers mathematical concepts that are frequently employed in computer science: sets, relations, propositional logic, predicative logic, graphs, trees, recurrences, recursion, and fundamental notions in abstract algebra such as groups and rings.
+CS206 Data Structure This course provides students with fundamental concepts in data structures and algorithms in a broad context of solving problems using computers.
+CS211 Digital System and Lab This course provides students with an understanding of digital systems as building blocks of modern digital computers.
 This course puts emphasis on providing students with hands-on experience on digital systems.
 The course includes both lecture and laboratory work on the topics of: boolean algebra, binary system, combinatorial logic, asynchronous sequential circuits, algorithmic state machine, asynchronous sequential circuits, VHDL, CAD tools and FPGAs.

-CS220 Programming Principles

-This course's goal is to provide students with programming principles and a good feel for the elements of style and the aesthetics of programming, which are necessary in controlling the intellectual complexity of large yet robust software systems.
+CS220 Programming Principles This course's goal is to provide students with programming principles and a good feel for the elements of style and the aesthetics of programming, which are necessary in controlling the intellectual complexity of large yet robust software systems.
 The covered topics include: induction and recursion, data abstraction and representation, values and applicative programming, objects and imperative programming, streams and demand-driven programming, modularity and hierarchy, exceptions and advanced control, and higher-order functions and continuations.

-CS230 System Programming

-This course's goal is to provide students with programming techniques necessary in dealing with "systems" development.
+CS230 System Programming This course's goal is to provide students with programming techniques necessary in dealing with "systems" development.
 The covered topics include low-level machine oriented programming, device-control programming, and other various programming techniques for computer operating environment.

-CS300 Algorithms

-This course introduces the basic concepts of design and analysis of computer algorithms: the basic principles and techniques of computational complexity (worst-case and average behavior, space usage, and lower bounds on the complexity of a problem), and algorithms for fundamental problems.
+CS270 Intelligent robot design and programming This course aims to provide an opportunity for sophomores to experience creative system design using Lego mindstorm NXT kit and URBI robot software platform.
+In lectures, robotic CS is introduced and various examples are demonstrated to bring out students' interests.
+In lab hours, students build own intelligent robot system creatively.
+Students are educated to integrate hardware and software designs, and make presentations at the end of semester.
+CS300 Introduction to Algorithms This course introduces the basic concepts of design and analysis of computer algorithms: the basic principles and techniques of computational complexity (worst-case and average behavior, space usage, and lower bounds on the complexity of a problem), and algorithms for fundamental problems.
 It also introduces the areas of NP-completeness and parallel algorithms.
-(Prerequisite: CS204, CS206)

-CS310 Embedded computer systems

-Embedded systems are found everywhere.
-The goal of this course is to develop a comprehensive

-understanding of the technologies behind the embedded computer systems, including hardware and software components.
+(Prerequisite: CS204, CS206) CS310 Embedded computer systems Embedded systems are found everywhere.
+The goal of this course is to develop a comprehensive understanding of the technologies behind the embedded computer systems, including hardware and software components.
 Students will gain hands-on experience in designing a embedded system using CAD tools and FPGAs.
-(Prerequisite: CS211)

-CS311 Computer Organization

-This course provides students with a basic understanding of computer organization and architecture.
+(Prerequisite: CS211) CS311 Computer Organization This course provides students with a basic understanding of computer organization and architecture.
 It is concerned mostly with the hardware aspects of computer systems: structural organization and hardware design of digital computer systems, underlying design principles and their impact on computer performance, and software impact on computer.
-(Prerequisite: CS211)

-CS320 Programming Languages

-This course provides students with the necessary underlying principles in the design and implementation of programming languages.
+(Prerequisite: CS211) CS320 Programming Languages This course provides students with the necessary underlying principles in the design and implementation of programming languages.
 Lectures use a variety of existing general-purpose programming languages from different programming paradigms: imperative, functional, logical, and object-oriented programming.
-(Prerequisite: CS220)

-CS322 Formal Languages and Automata

-This course covers various types of finite automata, properties of language classes recognizable by automata, context-free grammar, pushdown automata, the Turing machine, and computability.
-(Prerequisite: CS204)

-CS330 Operating Systems and Lab.
+(Prerequisite: CS206) CS322 Formal Languages and Automata This course covers various types of finite automata, properties of language classes recognizable by automata, context-free grammar, pushdown automata, the Turing machine, and computability.
+(Prerequisite: CS204) CS330 Operating Systems and Lab.